Evening primrose: benefits, dosage, contraindications

 Wrinkles ✪✪✪✪✪

-Evening primrose oil is traditionally used for its soothing properties on skin rashes, dermatoses, or skin aging, externally.
-Internally, it is used to fight against the loss of elasticity of the epidermis and skin dryness.
+Evening primrose oil is traditionally used externally for its soothing properties on skin eruptions, dermatoses, or skin aging.
+When taken internally, it is used to combat loss of epidermal elasticity and skin dryness.

 Posologie